 These birds are reared from the hatchery following a similar production system of small groups outdoors, they are fed a bespoke milled non-organic feed.
 The welfare standards are as high as for our organic birds and they spend their lives outdoors in small groups.
 They are slaughtered on the farm in Harome and butchered and prepared in Swillington.
 Shop for free range chicken >

-There’s absolutely no difference in welfare and slaughter between our organic and free range birds – they’re the same breed, housed and free to roam the same, and slaughtered to the same standards.
+There’s absolutely no difference in welfare and slaughter between our organic and free range birds depending on where they’re produced – they’re the same breed, housed and free to roam the same, and slaughtered to the same standards.

 As the feed is not organic certified we label any bird fed this as free range to not mislead anyone – the downside being ‘free range’ comes with some assumptions with regard to welfare, but this is not the same as a supermarket ‘free range’ bird which would likely never see the outdoors.

-All birds are reared to the same welfare standards as including slaughter which is done in on farm abattoirs which you can find more information about here.
+All birds are reared to the same welfare standards as including slaughter which is carried out at abattoirs either on or local to the farm to ensure high welfare which you can find more information about here.